terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 1. Add details for a new watch
 2. Click **Choose File** to add an image for the watch (if none chosen, default image displayed)

+•	**Find a Watch**

+1. Enter a watch name or part of a name in the **Search for** field and click **Search**
+2. The watch/es and related maker/s will display, or if not found, the message "There are currently no watches to display! "

 •	**Find a Maker**

 1. Enter a watch maker name in the **Search for** field and click **Search**